zbokhari/DontLoseYourLicense/README.md

  1. oAuth 2.0 authentication

  ## Solution
  1. Researched and read documentation to understand oAuth integration.
-Each social site has a different way of implementing oAuth, finding information specifically for Googlw was crucial.
+Each social site has a different way of implementing oAuth, finding information specifically for Google was crucial.
 Advised future developers to make sure redirect URIs and callback URIs use HTTPS.

  ______________________________________________________________